 “There are quite a few technical hurdles to overcome, including finding materials that are good electrodes for multivalent ions,” said Dr Morgan at the time.
 “In the long term, this proof of concept is a possible step towards ‘beyond lithium’ batteries with superior performance.”

 Discussing the research into new battery materials that could have multiple applications – from mobile devices to energy grid storage – Dr Morgan said more efficient batteries would be “more and more important as we wean ourselves off fossil fuels and adopt greener energy sources.”

 One plus of using TiO2 in batteries of the future is that it is abundant.

 On top of this, “the form of TiO2, after it reacts with lithium cycle after cycle, is very stable in many battery electrolytes for long lifetime usage,” says O’Dwyer.

 But there remain some challenges.
 “TiO2 as an anode (positive electrode) has a higher voltage than the currently-used graphite,” says O’Dwyer.

 A lower voltage is generally preferred because this allows one to maximise the output voltage of the battery.
 “Not all rechargeable batteries require this; the longevity of stable operation can also be important for some applications.”

-So when it comes to titanium dioxide, even if it can be developed for commercial use, it may not be the answer to all rechargeable battery problems, but it could be the solution to some.
+So when it comes to TiO2, even if it can be developed for commercial use, it may not be the answer to all rechargeable battery problems, but it could be the solution to some.

 “It may not be the optimum choice for high-energy density batteries for electric vehicles, for example,” says Professor O’Dwyer.

-But he adds that using titanium dioxide would be of value for batteries in other applications, such as in laptops or phones, “where long life rechargeability is important.”
+But he adds that using TiO2 would be of value for batteries in other applications, such as in laptops or phones, “where long life rechargeability is important.”